CABLE AND ANTENNA SYSTEMS

 KEEPING US CONNECTED

 Effective communication is vital to any mission’s success, so it’s essential we have the means to do so.
-It’s the job of Cable and Antenna Systems specialists to ensure that all cable and wireless systems are installed and maintained.
+It’s the job of Cable and Antenna Defense Operations specialists to ensure that all cable and wireless systems are installed and maintained.
 From Local Area Networks (LANs) and Wide Area Networks (WANs) to coaxial cable and antenna systems, these experts make sure that we maintain the ability to monitor a mission and communicate with our Airmen from anywhere in the world.

 - Install, maintain and modify copper core, coaxial, waveguide and fiber-optic cable and antenna systems